 One of the most frequent questions I get is how Seton Hall Law handles law school applications with multiple LSAT or GRE scores, whether someone should include an addendum explaining an increase or decrease in score, and whether they should retest.
-Let’s tackle that last question first…
+Before we get there, let’s talk about exam choice.

 Should you take another LSAT?

 Considering retaking the LSAT or GRE is a weighty decision; even a slight increase in score can make a difference in admissions decisions but preparing for another test requires both time and money.
-Unfortunately, this is not a decision an admissions professional can make for an applicant.
+This is not a decision an admissions professional can make for an applicant.
 However, if there is something identifiable that you think interfered with your performance on the day of the test, it could be worth your while to give the test another shot.
 Here are some situations where retesting might make sense:

-Did you actually prepare for the LSAT?
+Did you actually prepare for the TEST?

-Did "life" happen before the LSAT?
+Did "life" happen before the TEST?

 Have you learned something about the test itself?